profSorbus/profsorbus.github.io/_pages/about.md

 I like to explore the internet and practice OSINT on my own.
 I have gathered the resources collected across my journeys in a dedicated blog post.
 May these resources help you in your own journey or simply amuse you !

+I also have a passion for mechanical keyboards and self hosting services.

 ## Contact me !

 If you need to contact me, I am mainly available by email.
 I'm not often on linkedin.